kluchsin/kluchsin.github.io/_teaching/2014-spring-teaching-1.md

   * Lab course, either in person or online.
 As the TA, I was soley responsible for teaching and grading the labs, held office hours, and helped run Observatory Nights.
 I also assisted in grading exams, homeworks, and quizzes.
 * ASTR 308V, Into the Final Frontier, Spring 2022
   * Viewing the Wider World course, hybrid format.
 As the TA, I graded homework and held office hours.
+* ASTR 305V, Life in the Universe, Fall 2022
+  * Viewing the Wider World course, hybrid format.
+As the TA, I graded homework and held office hours.